1001hadi/react-sba-books/README.md

 ## About:

-### This app will give ability of search for specific book to the users and by clicking on any book they can find more information and summery of the book they select.
+### This app will give ability of search for specific book to the users and by clicking on any book.they can find more information and summery of the book they select.

-# They also can keep their favorite book in their collection page and
+### They also can keep their favorite book in their collection page and

 # Build process:

-## The search has been powered by Google Books API.
+### The search has been powered by Google Books API.

 ## Main page: